blakeharv/Vagrant-LAMP-Stack/README.md

 # Vagrant LAMP stack

-**Note from [blakeharv](https://github.com/blakeharv/):** I added phpmyadmin cookbook and removed the dotdeb cookbooks as they caused issues with my install.
+**Note from [blakeharv](https://github.com/blakeharv/):** I added phpmyadmin cookbook.
+Visit [http://server.dev/phpmyadmin](http://server.dev/phpmyadmin) after you're up and running.
+I removed the dotdeb cookbooks as they caused issues with my install.
 I also removed windows stuff from the vagrant file and made some edits to how folders are shared (I like my project repos outside of the VM folder).

 A dead-simple LAMP stack without any bells and whistles for your basic Linux/Apache/MySQL/PHP install, using Chef Solo for provisioning.